 The 2D Ultrasound is the standard ultrasound provided to pregnant patients.
 The black and white image is usually used to determine the anatomy and sex of the child.
 Typically, this ultrasound is performed between 18 and 22 weeks of fetal development.

 To produce the image (sonogram) with an ultrasound, the obstetricians will apply a gel on the abdomen to be used as a conductor.
 As the waves move out of the sound wave transducer, they bounce off bone and tissue sending them back to the transducer.
 This creates an image of the baby and surrounding placenta.
 The radiation-free procedure is safe for both mom and the baby.
 Sometimes the term sonogram will be used in place of the term ultrasound.
 Both are referring to the same procedure.

 The 3D Ultrasound uses specialty probes inserted vaginally along with advanced software to produce a three-dimensional, static image.
 In pregnancy, the life-like images are typically produced at 28 to 32 weeks of fetal development.
-The images will produce detailed features of the child, given them shape and structure.
+The images will produce detailed features of the child, giving them shape and structure.

 The 4D Ultrasound uses the same advanced software as a 3D ultrasound and is provided to our pregnant patients.
-With the technology, you can see movement within the womb in real time.
+With this technology, you can see movement within the womb in real time.
 Some clinics record the movements on a DVD for patients to purchase.
-The life-like images are typically produced at 28 to 32 weeks of fetal development before the baby grows too large to capture in a single image frame.
+The life-like images are typically produced at 28 to 32 weeks of fetal development, before the baby grows too large to capture in a single image frame.

 An ultrasound can be performed at any time during your pregnancy.
 But, in a healthy pregnancy, ultrasounds are not medically necessary unless directed by your physician.